 SyntheticA (Figure 6) corresponds to the example in Figure 2.
 It involves pairs of critical points connected by separatrices.
-At $r_1$ , we have a component which contains critical points $x_1$ and $x_2$ and at $r_3$ we have a component which contains all four critical points $x_1$ to $x_4$ .
-The simplification hierarchy involves two steps ranked by robustness values: first $x_1$ and $x_2$ are simplified then $x_3$ and $x_4$ .
-Since both components (marked by yellow boundary) have trivial Conley index, this corresponds to case (a), where only Smoothing operations are needed.
-SyntheticB (Figure 7) involves a group of four critical points which are interconnected by separatrices, which could be simplified in a single level using robustness-based strategy.
-Since the component of interest has non-trivial Conley index, directly applying Laplacian smoothing fails (as shown in Figure 7(c)).
+At r_1 , we have a component that contains critical points x_1 and x_2 and at r_3 we have a component that contains all four critical points x_1 to x_4 .
+The simplification hierarchy involves two steps ranked by robustness values: first x_1 and x_2 are simplified, and then x_3 and x_4 .
+Since both components (marked by yellow boundary) have a trivial Conley index, this corresponds to case (a), where only Smoothing operations are needed.
+SyntheticB (Figure 7) involves a group of four critical points that are interconnected by separatrices, which could be simplified in a single level using a robustness-based strategy.
+Since the component of interest has a nontrivial Conley index, directly applying Laplacian smoothing fails (as shown in Figure 7(c)).
 The component's boundary is uncovered, so we apply case (b) of our simplification by combining Cut with Smoothing.